.: first to dive while dependent on a ventilator

-Sometimes the best things in life take time, however this triumphant push by Matt was one where time was THE limiting factor.
+Sometimes the best things in life take time, however Matt’s initiative was one where time was THE limiting factor.
 At age 27, he set out determined to make his dreams come true, facing the reality that many with his disease live only until their young 30’s.
 There was work to be done…

-In the summer of 2004, after an intensive grassroots push by Matt; his family, and close friends set out to contact anyone in the diving industry that would listen…hoping for help, answers as to how to solve the many technical and physical obstacles for such a project, funding, and simply a next door to open that would take things one step closer…one early breakthrough was Matt connecting with Michael Lombardi where a relationship was formed that lead to ‘Ocean Opportunity‘ sponsoring Matt, and subsequently what was to become the ‘Diving a Dream’ project.
+Through 2004 Matt, his family, and close friends searched for anyone in the diving industry that could provide answers as to how to solve the many technical and physical obstacles for such a project, including funding, and simply a next door to open that would take things one step closer.
+Matt then aligned with Ocean Opportunity to create his ‘Diving a Dream’ project.

-With Matt’s paralasys, he was dependent on his dive safety team to monitor his dive and the integrity of all life support equipment.
+With Matt’s paralysis, he was dependent on his dive safety team to monitor his dive and the integrity of all life support equipment.
 Early in the project, a set of eye signals were developed.
 As the project evolved, Ocean Reef Group sponsored Diving a Dream by providing underwater communications equipment.
 This allowed Matt to communicate directly with his dive team and surface support.